-Draft Legislation: This is a draft item of legislation and has not yet been made as a UK Statutory Instrument.
-This draft has been replaced by a new draft, The Health and Social Care Act 2008 (Regulated Activities) Regulations 2010 ISBN 978-0-11-149194-2
+Draft Legislation: This is a draft item of legislation.
+This draft has since been made as a UK Statutory Instrument: The Health and Social Care Act 2008 (Regulated Activities) Regulations 2010 (revoked) No. 781

 "electronic communication" has the same meaning as in the Electronic Communications Act 2000(16);